gatsbyjs/gatsby/docs/docs/themes/shadowing.md

 }
 ```

-You’ll result in the following directory tree:
+Which will result in the following directory tree:

 ```txt
 user-site